juanfranco98/configure-ad/README.md

 <img src="https://i.imgur.com/iJ0DKjQ.png" height=60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 8. Log into Client-1 as "mydomain\jane_admin" with the password you previously created and open system properties.
 Select "Remote Desktop" and then allow "Domain Users" to access remote desktop.
+You should now be able to remote into Client-1 as any non-admin user!

+                     Congrats!
+You've completed the lab!